stephenrdoyle/LSHTM_ParasiteGenomics/Module_2_Mapping_Short_Reads.md

 **Figure**.
 Moving around in Artemis

-If you click a read (1 & 2) its mate pair will also be selected.
+If you click a read (1 & 2) its mate (the second read in the pair) will also be selected.
 Also note that if the cursor hovers over a read for long enough details of that read will appear in a small box (3).
 If you want to know more then right-click and select ‘Show details of: READ NAME’ from the  menu (4).
 A window will appear (5) detailing the mapping quality (see over page), coordinates, whether it’s a duplicated read etc. If this read(s) covers a region of interest, being able to access this information easily can be really helpful.

 ![artemis_reads](images/module2_image11.png)